jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.18.4
+- added `io.coil-kt:coil-video` to `build.gradle` to enable video thumbnail decoding
+- fixed missing video thumbnails by using `videoFrameMillis()` in `ResultsFragment` for video URIs
+- modified `MediaScanner` to read MIME types from `MediaStore` and set the new `isProbablyVideo` flag
+- updated `MediaItem` to include the `isProbablyVideo` property for accurate video detection

 ### 0.18.3
 - introduced smooth slide-and-fade transition for the Home screen title and subtitle
 - switched file type card to white background with thin md_outline stroke